Transit Workforce Center Case Studies

 Spotlighting Innovative Success Stories from Transit Systems Across the United States

-As FTA’s technical assistance center for transit workforce development, the Transit Workforce Center receives requests from transit agencies and their partners on topics such as recruitment, retention, zero-emission transitions, and more.
-The TWC research team has been compiling examples of innovative practices in these and other areas to help transit systems and their partners across the US learn from each other to develop and maintain their own workforce initiatives.
+As FTA’s technical assistance center for transit workforce development, the Transit Workforce Center receives requests for information from transit agencies and their partners on topics such as recruitment, retention, low- and no-emission fleet transitions, and more.
+The TWC research team has been compiling examples of innovative practices in these and other areas to help transit systems and their partners across the U.S. learn from each other to develop and maintain their own workforce initiatives.
 We’re always looking for more examples of unique and helpful strategies in workforce development.
 Have an example you think we should share?
 Don’t hesitate to reach out!

 In the face of a workforce shortage and the ongoing need to hire workers to keep pace with retirements, recruiting people into transit roles is especially important.
 Agencies and their partners can expand their recruitment efforts by targeting populations who may not always be considered.